Chris-Johnston/door-monitor/README.md

 An IOT solution to forgetting to lock the door using an ESP32 and a Flask server.
-Integrates with Home Assistant and Discord to provide instant notification of the locked or unlocked state of the door.
+Integrates with Home Assistant and Discord to provide instant notification of the locked or unlocked state of the door lock and the state of the door being open.

 <img src="docs/img/installed_sensor.jpg" alt="image of the installed sensor"
 height="500" />